wmorgan/dcos-docs/1.7/usage/tutorials/jenkins/index.md

 ```

 If you don't have a file share set up and are looking for a solution, continue
-with the next section for instructions on how to set up a shares using
+to the next section for instructions on how to set up a shares using
 CIFS on Microsoft Azure or NFS on Amazon EFS.

 ### Creating a CIFS file share on Microsoft Azure